 Now you are ready to graduate and soon it will be time to start paying back your student loan.
-TSTC's financial aid representatives have provided valuable information below on the different types of repayment plans.
-To make a payment on your student loan, please visit www.myedaccount.com.
+TSTC's money management staff have provided valuable information below on the different types of repayment plans.
+To make a payment on your student loan, please visit http://www.myfedloan.org.

 Student Loan Repayment Plans

 - Standard Repayment.
 Under this plan you will pay a fixed monthly amount for a loan term of up to 10 years.
 Depending on the amount of the loan, the loan term may be shorter than 10 years.
 There is a $50 minimum monthly payment.

 - Extended Repayment.
 This plan is like standard repayment, but allows a loan term of 12 to 30 years, depending on the total amount borrowed.
 Stretching out the payments over a longer term reduces the size of each payment, but increases the total amount repaid over the lifetime of the loan.

 - Graduated Repayment.
 Unlike the standard and extended repayment plans, this plan starts off with lower payments, which gradually increase every two years.
 The loan term is 12 to 30 years, depending on the total amount borrowed.
 The monthly payment can be no less than 50% and no more than 150% of the monthly payment under the standard repayment plan.
 The monthly payment must be at least the interest that accrues, and must also be at least $25.